 Family companies, it turns out, generally like new challenges and are good at exploring new opportunities.
 They are unfortunately slow at letting go of practices and activities that have defined them.
 But what should concern us all is that they are really awful at letting go of their losing bets—like the bets they have made on businesses in decline, old practices and technologies, people who are no longer capable in their roles, and dying industries.
 They hang onto these losing propositions way too long.

-That should scare you because if there is anything that families in business have to be good at, and fast at, in these disruptive times, it’s letting go of things that aren’t working.
-This requires business leaders and owners to actually recognize that they are losing on an investment they have made and understand that they can’t make their bet succeed.
-Th s requires gaining altitude, detaching from one’s business, and thinking like an owner.
+That should scare you because if there is anything that enterprising families have to be good at, and fast at, in these turbulent times, it’s letting go of things that aren’t working.
+This requires owners and business leaders to actually recognize that they are losing on an investment they have made and understand that they can’t make their bet succeed.
+This requires gaining altitude, detaching from any singular business or asset, and thinking like an owner.

 Owners Make Change Happen

-Our approach to managing change also needs to fundamentally transform.
-Things in business, families, and society have always changed—but change has generally happened at a pace that strong, innovative families could typically absorb.
+The approach used by families to manage change also needs to fundamentally transform.
+Things in business, investments, families, and society have always changed—but change has generally happened at a pace that strong, innovative families could typically absorb.
 Today, change has become frantic, fundamental, bumpy, and relentless.
 Change, it turns out, has changed.
-What in the past families could take two or more generations to understand about their mission, company, and other enterprise activities, they must understand quickly today.
+What in the past families could take two or more generations to understand or decide about their mission, company, portfolio, and other enterprise activities, they must understand quickly today.

 Families no longer have lots of time to gradually figure out how to adapt to changes in their situation.
-Families must be the force for change in their companies.
+Families must be the force for change in their companies and wealth portfolios.
 They must make change happen.
 The family ownership group must be the always-steady gyroscope, center of gravity, and engine of change.

 To be at the center of various forces acting on one’s company, families need to be very clear about their family enterprise mission and values.
-And their mission cannot be: we are here to own this particular asset, or make this particular product or provide this particular kind of service, in this particular place and in this particular way.
-The mission of family enterprise must be about growing and transmitting economic, social, and relational value while living by the values the family and enterprise determine are meaningful.
+And their mission cannot be: we are here to own this particular asset, or make this particular product, or provide this particular service, in this particular place, and in this particular way.
+The mission of family enterprises must be about building and transmitting value (financial and non-financial) according to the values that the family and enterprise determine are meaningful.
 The mission of families that will succeed in this new era is: “Build Value According to Our Values.”

 Two Important Mindsets

-To keep a company thriving and growing over generations actually takes two distinct mindsets and owners need to appreciate both.
+To keep a company thriving and growing over generations actually takes two distinct mindsets and owners need to appreciate and cultivate both.

 Families also need to have an owners’ mindset, which is distinct from the operators’ mindset.
-To have an owners’ mindset you need to gain altitude on your business and be good at making two kinds of bets:
+To have an owners’ mindset you need to gain altitude on your business and investments, and be good at making five kinds of owner-level decisions (or bets):

-- Good bets on investments (including when to exit bad bets), and
+- Good bets on Capital Investments (including when to exit bad capital investment bets)

-- Good bets on people (including when to change people in key roles).
+- Good bets on key People (including when to change people in key roles)

 No one but the owners can set their strategic vision, and they should not delegate the setting of their culture or design of their governance.
-Most bets on employees and on investments are made by the management or board of the company.
-But big bets on investments and on people often rise to the level of the owners for input or decision: Should we take on more debt, bring on an investor, or go public?
+Most bets on investments and employees are made by management or a board.
+But big bets on capital investments and on people should rise to the level of the owners for input or decision: Should we take on more debt, bring on an investor, or go public?
 Should we sell a particular line of business or the whole company?
 Should we divest this significant asset that is meaningful to our family?
 Should we enter this new industry?
 Should we partner with this family?
 Who should be the next CEO, CIO, and Chair of our Board?
 Who should be on our Investment Committee?

 Such decisions, of course, are informed by management analysis and wise counsel from one’s board and other advisors.
-Still, even with good advisors, the most important decisions in a family company generally come back to the family owners.
-In disruptive times, it’s these types of decisions that often make or break a family business and a family wealth portfolio.
+Still, even with good advisors, the most important decisions in a family enterprise generally come back to the family owners.
+In turbulent times, it’s these types of decisions that often make or break a family business and a family wealth portfolio.

-Both mindsets help to ensure success and sustainability of the family company.
+Both mindsets help to ensure success and sustainability of the family company and wealth portfolio.
 I advise having an “A Team” of managers and key employees, but you also need an “A Team” of family owners.
 Good owners do not neglect operational excellence by any means, but rather delegate operational excellence to a capable management team.
-Owners need to embed the company with the family’s values, arm managers with the owners’ vision and the board’s approved strategy, and let them operate.
+Owners need to embed the company with the family’s values, arm managers with the owners’ vision and risk tolerance and the board’s approved strategy, and let them operate.
 Charge them with designing better products and better processes.
 And expect the owners to step up and see things from an ownership perspective.

 Some owners are capable of having both mindsets.
 Others have just one, which is fine as long as they appreciate the value of the other.
 What you must avoid in ownership groups is one mindset–usually the operators’ mindset–becoming the religion of the group.
 When some owners or advisors point out that the industry is maturing or being disrupted, and the family business can’t succeed in this environment and maybe it’s time to sell, they shouldn’t be branded as heretics.
 Owners need to appreciate the value of both perspectives.